Climdyn/qgs/documentation/source/files/model_description.rst

 Model Description
 =================

-qgs is a Python 2-layer `quasi-geostrophic`_ channel model on a `beta-plane`_ for the atmosphere, coupled to a simple land or `shallow-water`_ ocean component beneath.
+qgs is a Python implementation of an atmospheric model for midlatitudes.
+It models the dynamics of a 2-layer `quasi-geostrophic`_ (QG) channel atmosphere on a `beta-plane`_, coupled to a simple land or `shallow-water`_ ocean component.

-Presently it possesses two operation modes:
+It currently has two modes of operation:

-* A QG atmosphere coupled to an topography through friction only.
-It is described in details in the articles:
+* A QG atmosphere coupled to a land surface with topography through friction only.
+It is described in detail in the following articles:

   * Reinhold, B. B., & Pierrehumbert, R. T. (1982). *Dynamics of weather regimes: Quasi-stationary waves and blocking*.
     Monthly Weather Review, **110** (9), 1105-1145.